Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Numerical Experiments

 We obtain the parameters for each instance as follows.
 We estimate the mean $m_i$ and standard deviation $\sigma_i$ of the duration of each surgery type from \cite{Mannino_et_al:2010}.
 As in prior literature, we set the lower bound $\dlb_i$ and upper bound $\dub_i$ as the $20$th and $80$th percentiles of the data of that surgery type, respectively.
 For the \spe{} and \spcvar{} models, we generate the in-sample scenarios using lognormal (logN) distributions with the estimated mean and variance clipped at $\dlb_i$ and $\dub_i$.
 The overtime costs per hour are set to $\co_r=450$ and $\co_a=150$ \citep{Rath_et_al:2017}.
 We set the OR fixed cost as $f_r=900$, which is equivalent to double the per-hour OR overtime cost \citep{Denton_et_al:2010}.
-The on-call anesthesiologists fixed cost is set to $f_a=1000$ \citep{Rath_et_al:2017}.
-We set the waiting cost per hour as $\cw_i=200$.
+The on-call anesthesiologist's fixed cost is set to $f_a=1000$ \citep{Rath_et_al:2017}. \blue{\cite{Gupta:2007} argued that $\cw_i=\cw$ is assumed in many practical situations because ``OR managers do not typically have data upon which to base choices of different values of these parameters for different types of surgeries.''
+Indeed, prior studies use the same waiting time cost for all surgeries (see, e.g., numerical experiments in \citealp{Denton_Gupta:2003, Denton_et_al:2007, Freeman_et_al:2016, Khaniyev_et_al:2020, Shehadeh_et_al:2019, Tsai_et_al:2021}).
+Moreover, while there is no gold standard for choosing the per-unit waiting time cost parameter ($\cw$), studies commonly set this parameter such that it is smaller than the per-unit OR overtime cost ($\co_r$), with a ratio $\cw_i:\co_r$ ranging from $1:1.25$ to $1:3$.
+Based on these considerations, we set $\cw_i=200$ (with $\cw_i:\co_r$ ratio of $1:2.25$)}.
 We consider 3 different cost structures for the idling costs per hour: cost 1 ($\cg_r=\cg_a=0$), cost 2 ($\cg_r=300$ and $\cg_a=0$), and cost 3 ($\cg_r=300$ and $\cg_a=100$).
 We maintain the ratio $\co/\cg$ as $1.5$ as suggested in the literature \citep{Shehadeh_et_al:2019}.

 We solve the \spe{} and \spcvar{} models via sample average approximation (SAA) with $N$ scenarios, which replaces the true distribution by the empirical distribution from the data (see \ref{appdx:SP_SAA} complete models).
 We pick $\gamma=0.95$ for the \spcvar{} model.
 To decide the number of scenarios $N$, we employ the Monte Carlo optimization (MCO) procedure, which provides statistical lower and upper bounds on the optimal value of the ORASP based on the optimal solution to its SAA \citep{Kleywegt_et_al:2002,Lamiri_et_al:2009}.
 This in turn provides a statistical estimate of the approximated relative gap (see \ref{appdx:MCO} for a detailed description and corresponding results).
 Applying the MCO procedure with $N=100$ in the \spe{} model, the approximated relative gaps for the ORASP instances described in Table \ref{table:instance_summary} range from $0.06\%$ to $1.05\%$.
 Note that a larger $N$ could result in longer solution times without significant improvements in the approximated relative gaps.
 Therefore, we select $N=100$ for our computational experiments.